Hubble Uses Our Moon to Probe Earth’s Atmosphere During a Lunar Eclipse

 Seasonal variability in the ozone signature also could indicate seasonal biological production of oxygen, just as it does with the growth seasons of plants on Earth.

 But ozone can also be produced without the presence of life when nitrogen and oxygen are exposed to sunlight.
 To increase confidence that a given biosignature is truly produced by life, astronomers must search for combinations of biosignatures.
-A multiwavelength campaign is needed because each of the many biosignatures are more easily detected at wavelengths specific to those signatures.
+A multiwavelength campaign is needed because each of the many biosignatures is more easily detected at wavelengths specific to those signatures.

 “Astronomers will also have to take the developmental stage of the planet into account when looking at younger stars with young planets.
 If you wanted to detect oxygen or ozone from a planet similar to the early Earth, when there was less oxygen in our atmosphere, the spectral features in optical and infrared light aren’t strong enough,” Arney explained.
 “We think Earth had low concentrations of ozone before the mid-Proterozoic geological period (between roughly 2.0 billion to 0.7 billion years ago) when photosynthesis contributed to the build up of oxygen and ozone in the atmosphere to the levels we see today.
 But because the ultraviolet-light signature of ozone features is very strong, you would have a hope of detecting small amounts of ozone.
 The ultraviolet may therefore be the best wavelength for detecting photosynthetic life on low-oxygen exoplanets.”